PeterJBurke/installmavlinkrouter2024/README.md

 ```
 wget https://raw.githubusercontent.com/PeterJBurke/installmavlinkrouter2024/refs/heads/main/install.sh
 ```
-Run script (takes about 10-15 minutes to run on a Pi Zero 2 W):
+Run script (takes about 10-15 minutes to run on a Pi Zero 2 W, or less than a minute if MAVLink Router is already installed):
 ```
 sudo chmod 777 ~/install.sh;
 sudo ~/install.sh 2>&1 | tee MavlinkRouterBuildlog.txt